free5ty1e/debianusbfileserver/README.md

 sudo systemctl start cphotos.service
 ```

+....however, if you're like me (or are me!) - then you probably want to sequence this service's startup time to after the USB drives are all mounted and linked properly.
+In this case, see the `reference/rc.local` instead of using the `enable` command above.

 See link 8 below for details on how to have Syncthing auto run this script after sync and BAM!
 Google Photos service at home that YOU control!
 Edit: OK, so Syncthing doesn't yet have this feature.
 So we'll create a simple service instead; see links 9 - 12.